wix-incubator/wix-rest-docs/wix-bookings/guides/Terminology.md

 ## Member

 Someone who is a registered [member](https://dev.wix.com/docs/rest/crm/members-contacts/members/members/introduction) in the Wix site and has a login.
+Unlike [visitors](#visitor), members have persistent accounts and can access member-only features on the Wix site.

 ## Multi-service booking

 Multi-service bookings enable businesses to offer comprehensive service packages where customers can book multiple related services together in a single transaction.
+For example, a spa package that includes a massage, facial, and manicure, or a fitness package with a personal training session followed by a yoga class.
 Each multi-service booking contains several single-service bookings.
 Single-service bookings in the package must be scheduled sequentially with each booking starting when the previous booking ends.
 Learn more about [multi-service bookings](https://dev.wix.com/docs/api-reference/business-solutions/bookings/bookings/bookings-writer-v2/introduction#multi-service-bookings).